Boiarshinov/english/private_lessons/05-homework.md

 7. This writing is terrible.
 That might be an 'e', but I'm not sure.
 > I don't believe it!
 You can't have failed your exam!
 8. I don't believe it!
 You can't have failed your exam!

+## Working with article

+### Beginning
+- entry
+- initial
+- jump into
+- pre-requisite
+- to generate
+- to pitch
+- foundation
+- early shaping
+- early stage
+- getting started

+### In process
+- to progress
+- to facilitate
+- to present

+### Finishing
+- overall
+- experiencied
+- to close
+- purpose

+### People emotions
+- aversion
+- anxiety
+- sense of affliction
+- fear
+- to enjoy
+- excitement
+- comfort
+- relief
+- acquainted
+- immersion
+- engagement
+- attractive